bardoloi/hubot_hackathon/README.md

 ## Restart the bot

-You may want to get comfortable with `heroku logs` and `heroku restart` if you're having issues.
+You may want to get comfortable with `heroku restart`, `heroku logs --tail` and `heroku ps --app your-app-name` if you're having issues.